mongodb/terraform-provider-mongodbatlas/website/docs/d/online_archives.html.markdown

 ### Criteria
 * `type`          - Type of criteria (DATE, CUSTOM)
-* `date_field`    - Name of an already indexed date field from the documents.
-Data is archived when the current date is greater than the value of the date field specified here plus the number of days specified via the `expire_after_days` parameter.
+* `date_field`   - Indexed database parameter that stores the date that determines when data moves to the online archive.
+MongoDB Cloud archives the data when the current date exceeds the date in this database parameter plus the number of days specified through the expireAfterDays parameter.
+Set this parameter when `type` is `DATE`.
-* `date_format`   - the date format.
-Valid values:  ISODATE (default), EPOCH_SECONDS, EPOCH_MILLIS, EPOCH_NANOSECONDS
+* `date_format`   - Syntax used to write the date after which data moves to the online archive.
+Date can be expressed as ISO 8601 or Epoch timestamps.
+The Epoch timestamp can be expressed as nanoseconds, milliseconds, or seconds.
+Set this parameter when `type` is `DATE`.
+You must set `type` to `DATE` if `collectionType` is `TIMESERIES`.
+Valid values:  ISODATE (default), EPOCH_SECONDS, EPOCH_MILLIS, EPOCH_NANOSECONDS.
-* `expire_after_days` - Number of days that specifies the age limit for the data in the live Atlas cluster.
-Data is archived when the current date is greater than the value of the date field specified via the `date_field` parameter plus the number of days specified here.
+* `expire_after_days` - Number of days after the value in the criteria.dateField when MongoDB Cloud archives data in the specified cluster.
+Set this parameter when `type` is `DATE`.
 * `query` - JSON query to use to select documents for archiving.
 Atlas uses the specified query with the db.collection.find(query) command.
 The empty document {} to return all documents is not supported.
+Set this parameter when `type` is `CUSTOM`.

 ### Schedule